Archive Social Media and Violence in Teenagers: Understanding the Impact

 Child-on-child sexual abuse and rape are common problems rarely talked about, mainly because kids are too ashamed or scared to address them.
 Social media can make it easier for abusive teenagers to make unwanted and unwelcome sexual advances to other underage children.
 Your teenage kid’s direct messages can be infested with such violence.

 Also, even if your teenage child is in a romantic relationship with another kid their own age, they might be subjected to dating aggression.
 There’s always a possibility that their partner takes photos and videos of them engaged in sexual activity.
-Or more common yet, asks your child to send them nude pictures of themselves.
+Or more common yet, they might ask your child to send them nude pictures of themselves.
 They might then threaten to or actually post these photos/videos online.
 They may even extort your child to do things they don’t want to do or force them into sexual activity.

 Cyberstalking